Business leaders, together with HR, have a huge opportunity to set their teams up for success by rewarding for impact, not hours worked.

 After all, the traditional 9-5 office environment — where facetime is more important than output — creates inequity and strongly curbs the career trajectories of those who must work alternative schedules.
 A greater percentage of the workforce now includes working parents raising young children and the sandwich generation, caring for both older children and aging parents.
 Leaders who choose to ignore the fact that employees have lives outside of work do so at their own detriment.

-Alternatively, HR departments that create programs that are specifically set up to take care of their employees, with a strong focus on purpose, well-being, and growth, consistently make it onto best place to work lists.
+Alternatively, HR departments that create programs that are specifically set up to take care of their employees, with a strong focus on purpose, well-being, autonomy and growth, consistently make it onto best place to work lists.
 And those lists aren’t just bragging rights for an employer branding team.
 Studies show these companies return nearly 5 percent more than the rest of the market.
 The world’s best brands know redefining what success looks like at work benefits both people and profit.

 Michael O’Malley, Ph.D., managing director at Pearl Meyer, writes in Harvard Business Review that best places to work provide people with life satisfaction, not just job satisfaction.
 “The organizations we studied have given themselves the best chance to succeed by recognizing the human as the heart of the workplace, the thing that keeps everything else running.”